 Cons

-Deciding whether or not the Warrior Diet plan is right for you requires careful consideration of your goals, needs, body, lifestyle, and preferences.
-Not sure where to start or how the Warrior Diet compares to other fasting methods?
-Simple’s experts have compiled a quick guide to get you started.
+Deciding whether or not the Warrior Diet schedule is right for you requires careful consideration of your goals, needs, body, lifestyle, and preferences.

-To learn more about which intermittent fasting protocol might work best for you and get tips on when and how to get started, stay motivated, and achieve your goals, take our SIMPLE quiz today.
+To learn more about which intermittent fasting schedule might work best for you and get tips on when and how to get started, stay motivated, and achieve your goals, take our Simple quiz today.

 How much weight you can lose in a week on the Warrior Diet can vary significantly based on lots of factors, including but certainly not limited to your unique body, what foods you eat during your eating window, and your physical activity levels during your fasting window.
-While there’s no such thing as a “typical” weight loss, people can lose anywhere from a few to ten pounds in a week.
+While there’s no such thing as a “typical” weight loss, safe weight loss is usually up to a pound or two per week.

 Yes, you can eat meat on the Warrior Diet!
 We recommend lean meats with a higher protein and lower fat content, like skinless, white-meat chicken and turkey as well as lean beef and pork chops.
 If you’re following the three-week Warrior Diet cycle, you should avoid meat for your first week.